ercantekeli/tesodev_case/README.md

 ## Features

 - **Home Page:** The main page of the project allows users to search data.
-Search results can be viewed by clicking the "Load More" or "Search" icons.
+Search results can be viewed by clicking the "Load More" or "Search" buttons.

 - **Results Page:** When a search is performed or the "Load More" icon is clicked, the user is redirected to the results page.
 This page displays the search results in detail.